emccorson/onsenguide/GUIDE.md

 Now for the JavaScript to make this work.
 Two things need to happen when the carousel is shown:

-  1. The carousel needs to update its items with whatever new Pokemon have been saved to the grid since the last time the carousel was shown.
+  1. The carousel needs to update its items with whatever new Pokémon have been saved to the grid since the last time the carousel was shown.
   2. The carousel needs to move to the correct item for the grid item that was tapped to show the carousel.
 For example, if the user taps Charizard in the